brandur/sorg/content/drafts/mongodb.md

 ---

-After its initial release in 2009, MongoDB enjoyed quite some time in the spotlight, and could be credited with re-popularizing the idea of a document-oriented database.
+After its initial release in 2009, MongoDB enjoyed quite some time in the spotlight, and could easily be credited with re-popularizing the idea of a document-oriented database.
 The team focused specifically on claims of superior performance compared to its relational cousins, and the scalability made possible by its shard-based design.
 From there it fell on harder times as its